adamfowleruk/mljs/planning.md

 Targets for 1.6 (Jun 2014) - Theme: MLJS Ease of Use in the Browser
  - DONE BUG mljs.returnFacets returns true instead of this, breaking chaining
  - BUG Docs: Openlayers demo page hovering over marker causes null reference looking for result area by id to change css classes
- - Widgets: Workplace completion
+ - IN PROGRESS Widgets: Workplace completion
-  - Basics
+  - IN PROGRESS Basics
    - DONE drag/drop reordering of widgets working
     - DONE Re-order existing ones on to each other's DZ
      - DONE Reverse change of order doesn't move the DZ too